PixWizardry/Comfyui_TorchInductorConfig/README.md

 ## 🛠️ Installation

-Follow these simple steps to get the Memory Purge node up and running in your ComfyUI environment.
+Follow these simple steps to get the node up and running in your ComfyUI environment.

 ### Step 1.
 Clone the Repository